muggin/cbir-system/README.md

 `configs` directory - holds `index_data.py` configurations
 - `simple_test.cfg` - simple indexing using SimpleParser and MemoryIndex

+`frontend` directory - holds the React-based frontend for the project.
+Uses webpack to build JavaScript and package it to a bundle.
+See the README in the frontend directory for more instructions.

+`server.py` file - contains a light-weight flask application for receiving HTTP-requests from the frontend.

 ## Execution
 ### Image indexing
 The `index_data.py` script is responsible for indexing images. the script takes as arguments a path to the directory holding the files and a path to the config file.